SPECULATOR: THE STOCK TRADING SIMULATION PRODUCT INFORMATION

 Hmmm....
 This investing thing isn't easy!!

 Accordingly, we think you will find that making profitable investments in Speculator is almost as difficult as in the real stock market.
 If you buy stock of a company that isn't doing well, you may need a lot of patience before it turns around -- if ever.
-Or, if you invest in a hot stock that is "on a roll," you will usually find that it is already trading at a high P:E multiple, so it will take a nosedive if anything goes wrong, like a "miss" or decline in its earnings, so you will need to keep one finger on the trigger, hitting the "Sell" button at the first sign of trouble for the stock, since there is little or no margin for error with such "high-flyers."
+Or, if you invest in a hot stock that is "on a roll," you will usually find that it is already trading at a high P:E (price-to-earnings) multiple, so it will likely take a nosedive if anything goes wrong, like a "miss" or decline in its earnings.
+Thus, you will need to keep one finger on the trigger, hitting the "Sell" button at the first sign of trouble for the stock, since there is little or no margin for error with such "high-flyers."

 HOW LONG DOES A GAME LAST?Each game (which can be saved at any point) lasts for 1 to 30 years, as you choose at the start of each new game.
 In the "shareware" version, games are limited to 3 years, and the more sophisticated trading tools (buying on margin, short-selling, options trading, and futures trading) are enabled, but you will have to be an excellent stock and bond trader to become eligible to use those advanced methods in only 3 years of play, since you have to increase your initial $100,000 stake to $200,000, $300,000, $400,000 or $500,000 before you are eligible to use those advanced trading tools.